qrush/sub/README.md

     cd [name of your sub]
     ./prepare.sh [name of your sub]

 The prepare script will run you through the steps for making your own sub.
+Also, don't call it `sub`, by the way!
+Give it a better name.

+## Install your sub

+So you've prepared your own sub, now how do you use it?
+Here's one way you could install your sub in your `$HOME` directory:

+    cd
+    git clone [YOUR GIT HOST URL]/sub.git .sub

+For bash users:

+    echo 'eval "$($HOME/.sub/bin/sub init -)"' >> ~/.bash_profile
+    exec bash

+For zsh users:

+    echo 'eval "$($HOME/.sub/bin/sub init -)"' >> ~/.zshenv
+    source ~/.zshenv

+You could also install your sub in a different directory, say `/usr/local`.
+This is just one way you could provide a way to install your sub.

 ## License